wlonk/arcadia/vingt-et-un.md

     them.
   * The spell will leave its mark upon the caster, that all may know who worked it.
+  * The spell must be cast at a particular juncture of the stars: at an equinox, solstice, or similar time.
+  * The spell requires something particular from nature: mistletoe, moss-oak, or fly agaric are common examples.
   * The spell may not be undone.
   * The spell will do more or less what you intend.
 There's no way to know which until it is cast.